grew-nlp/grew_match_quick/README.md

 The expected JSON file must list of corpus, each one described as above.

-See file [UD_2.13.json](https://github.com/grew-nlp/corpusbank/blob/main/UD_2.13.json) in the online Grew-match config for an example.
+See file [UD_2.14.json](https://github.com/grew-nlp/corpusbank/blob/main/UD_2.14.json) in the online Grew-match config for an example.

 # Generated files

 When running, the script will generated files:
- - in the folder of each used corpus, some files are stored in e local folder names `_build_grew`.
+ - for each corpus used, in the corresponding folder, a local folder named `_build_grew` is added and stores all needed files.
  The files in this folder can be removed, they will be generated again later when needed.
  - in a local folder named `local_files`.
 This folder will be rebuild if needed for future usage, it can be safely removed except if you use the "Save" feature, removing `local_files` will also remove saved requests.

 # In case of troubles